BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 The small gap is also a feature- it causes the flashlight adapter to **not** be air-tight which makes it easier to change focus without causing a vacuum (which was always a feature that was bothering me in the default flashlight adapter behaviour).

 I originally chose 4.04mm hole width but that was not enough, so then I changed the design to 4.16mm hole to make it easier to push-in the magnets.
-I then changed the design to 4.11mm diameter for a tight fit- so you now have to push-in each bottom magnet with a vice.
+I then changed the design to 4.11mm diameter for a tight fit- so you now have to push-in each bottom magnet with a bench vice.

 # Threads